What is Remortgaging?

 Debt Arrangement Scheme

-A government backed debt management scheme available to residents of Scotland which allows you to repay your debts through a debt payment programme.
+This scheme, backed by the government, is available to people living in Scotland.
+It allows you to pay back your debts through what’s known as a debt payment programme.

 Still unsure or want to know more?